Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (1) To promulgate rules governing the performance of

-its duties and the exercise of its powers and governing the investigations of the Legislative Inspector General.
+its duties and the exercise of its powers and governing the investigations of the Legislative Inspector General; except that, the Legislative Ethics Commission shall adopt no rule requiring the Legislative Inspector General to seek the Commission's advance approval before commencing any investigation authorized under this Article.
+Any existing rule, as of the effective date of this amendatory Act of the 102nd General Assembly, requiring the Legislative Inspector General to seek the Commission's advance approval before commencing any investigation is void.
 The rules shall be available on the Commission's website and any proposed changes to the rules must be made available to the public on the Commission's website no less than 7 days before the adoption of the changes.
 Any person shall be given an opportunity to provide written or oral testimony before the Commission in support of or opposition to proposed rules.

 (2) To conduct administrative hearings and rule on